 Our motto: "Honoring nostalgia in service to our community."

 Through our efforts and the generous support of our sponsors, we continue to accomplish our two main goals:

 The history of this legendary marathon swim began back in 1953 when two ACBP members, Ed "Dutch" Stetser and Edward Solitare, participated in a $100 bet to see who could circumnavigate Absecon Island first.
 It was Solitare who won, completing the grueling course in 13:30, with Stetser only an hour behind him.
 Throughout the following half-century, numerous international open water swimming athletes competed in the race, which was eventually called a "world championship ocean marathon."

 The Around the Island® current record holder, as documented on marathonswimmers.org, remains Stéphane Gomez, from France, set in 2004 with a time of 6:37.09.

-As a young swimmer, Jim was inspired by the original Around The Island® Swim and as an adult he wanted to revive it.
-He did a solo swim to raise interest and then took the family, including the dog, on a six week journey to Canada where he entered various marathon swims: to meet the swimmers and organizers, and invite them back to Atlantic City the following year, making many more life long friends along the way.
-With the help of local friends, enthusiasts and volunteers, the Swim was started again.
-With the swim in capable hands, he started a new adventure: politics.
-He was elected to Atlantic City Council, the Mayor's Office, NJ State Assembly, and NJ State Senate.
+As a young swimmer, Jim was inspired by the original Around The Island® Swim.
+As an adult, he wanted to revive it!
+He performed a solo swim around Absecon Island to raise interest.
+He then took the family (including the dog) on a six week journey to Canada where he entered various marathon swims with a goal to meet as many marathon open water swimmers and organizers as possible and invite them back to Atlantic City the following year.
+During this time, he made many more life long friends.
+With the help of locals, enthusiasts, and volunteers, the Around The Island® Swim was started again.
+With the swim in capable hands, he started a new adventure: politics!
+He would go on to be elected to Atlantic City Council, the Mayor's Office, NJ State Assembly, and NJ State Senate.